ashklein6/izi-access/README.md

 ### Deployment

+The following steps will walk you through deploying the application on Heroku through GitHub:
 1. Create a Heroku account
 1. Create a new Heroku project
     1. From the Heroku dashboard click "New"